+We tested some of the best electric knives on the market.
 We feel that most people will be quite well served with the Cuisinart CEK-50 Cordless Electric Knife.
 It’s simply one of the best around and although it runs a pretty high price we feel that it’s largely worth it at the end of the day.We’ve compiled five of the best currently on the market for you, however, so take a look and see what you can find.
 We’re sure that one of our favorites will find an amazing fit in your home.

 For the average home, however, we found the cordless CEK-50 to be the perfect knife to liberate your food from the labor of manual cutting.

 Top 5 Electric Knives